mj-km/makinteractlab.github.io/_pages/publications.md

 # Academic papers

 ## 2022

+Myung Jin Kim, Neung Ryu KAIST, Wooje Chang, Michel Pahud, Mike Sinclair, and Andrea Bianchi.
+2022. **SpinOcchio: Understanding Haptic-Visual Congruency of Skin-Slip in VR with a Dynamic Grip Controller**.
+To appear in proceedings of the 2022 CHI Conference on Human Factors in Computing Systems (_CHI'22_).

+Jaemin Shin, Seungjoo Lee, Taesik Gong, Hyungjun Yoon, Hyunchul Roh, Andrea Bianchi, Sung-Ju Lee.
+2022. **MyDJ: Sensing Food Intakes with an Attachable on Your Eyeglass Frame**.
+To appear in proceedings of the 2022 CHI Conference on Human Factors in Computing Systems (_CHI'22_).

 Hye-Young Jo, Wooje Chang, Hoonjin Jung, Andrea Bianchi.
 2022. **Design of Virtual Reality Application for Interaction Prototyping Remote Education**.
 In _HCI Korea 2022_ (2022.02.09 - 02.11).